What is Soil Stabilization?

 How do you stabilize soil?

-Stabilization methods involve the use of chemicals to improve soil properties for engineering a better working platform for construction.
+Soil Stabilization methods involve the use of chemicals to improve soil properties for engineering a better working platform for construction.
 Lime increases the pH of a soil, solubilizing silica and alumina that are naturally present in soils containing any amount of clay.
 Silica and alumina react with the calcium from the lime and water present in the soil to produce calcium-silicate-hydrates (CSH) and calcium-aluminate-hydrates (CAH).
 CSH and CAH are the same interactions that are present when working with cement.
 They form long-term, permanent bonds that drastically improve the bearing capacity of a soil.
 Co-products of the lime manufacturing process can be valuable as clay content decreases in the soil.
 These materials bring pozzolanic properties, from the lime manufacturing process, to the soil mix where the reactions can form high-strength bonds.
-Add a sentence or two about short & long-term strength gains.
 Portland cement can also stabilize soils, especially when there are no clay particles available to release the natural pozzolans.
 Cement reacts with the water content in a soil and hydrates much like in concrete to give strength to a soil.

 We’re here to help you find the best solution for your next project.
 Let’s get started.
 Give me a call at 937-641-9901.